1 - The load factor on any airplane during a constant altitude turn is determined by:

-5 - What is the maximum speed for performing steep turns?
+5 - What input is required to maintain altitude during steep turns?

 6 - When flying the crosswind leg of a rectangular course the airplane must be: